Activity 1.1: Develop the Base Map of Your Site

-- Easily accessible by you (ideally within your daily routine).
+- Is the site easily accessible by you (ideally within your daily routine)?

-- It has potential for designing human food/plant systems.
+- Is there potential for designing human food or plant systems?

-- You want to put the energy into fully designing it.
+- Do you want to put the energy into fully designing it?

 Please email instructors if you are having any trouble finding a site to use for your design project.

 2. Obtain an aerial and a property map of your design site.